alerta/alerta-docs/conventions.rst

 Severity Levels
 ---------------

-Agree on a subset of severity levels and be consistent with what they mean.
+Agree on a subset of :ref:`severity levels <severity table>` and be consistent with what they mean.
 For example, if severity levels are used consistently then integrating with a paging or email system becomes easier.

 +--------------+----------------------------------+--------------------------------+